 In a new initiative, Factum Foundation and Skene Catling de la Peña have acquired Alvar Aalto’s first industrial building, a cellulose silo in Oulu, northern Finland.

-Working with the award-winning practice, the intention is to use research and technology to restore and reveal Alto’s building, a powerful, cathedral-like concrete structure which was once used for storing wood chips.
-The building has been neglected since it closed in the 1980's but is an inspiring example of concrete construction by one of the greatest architects of the C20th.
+Working with the award-winning practice, the intention is to use research and technology to restore and reveal Alto’s building, a powerful, cathedral-like concrete structure that was once used for storing wood chips.
+The building has been neglected since it closed in the 1980s but is an inspiring example of concrete construction by one of the greatest architects of the C20th.

 The fundraising is ongoing to support the restoration of this great building, empower the local community and open up the AALTOSIILO to an international audience dedicated to recording and revealing industrial architecture and the changing environment of the region.
 The renovation work is scheduled to start in Spring 2021.